 Using the Curriculum App, access differentiated instruction via model lessons.
 Additional resources are available with Apps like Focus, Assessment, and Publications.

 Under the Students App, access the most recent data used for monitoring progress.
-Based on the date, make recommendations for continual monitoring.
+Based on the data, make recommendations for continual monitoring.

 This solution can be adapted based on school or district needs.